The Role of Internet of Things (IoT) in Smart Grid Technology and Applications

 Schneider Electric offers a set of connected solutions for implementing solar power for homes.
 The company can equip a household with PV systems, monitoring and management tools to go fully off-grid or generate and convert solar energy to partially cover the household’s demand.

-IoT Smart Grid Solution in Digiteum
+Build an IoT Smart Grid Solution with Digiteum

 They are technically excellent, have an agile process in place and are always looking for "win/win" opportunities.
 The team is incredibly honest, hard working and has been a source of new ideas and improvements.